Banks Profit From Socialization of Losses and Privatization of Gains

 Wall Street firms and the big banks have socialized their losses while privatizing gains.

 I am a Professor at a large public university.
-I study political economy and biopolitics.
+I study political economy and biopolitics (the politics of life).
 My interests are diverse but are broadly concerned with economic, social and environmental justice.
-I have published 3 books: Constructing Autism: Governmentality, Biopower and Everyday Life; Governing Childhood.
+I have published 5 books: Crisis Communication, Liberal Democracy and Ecological Sustainability: The Threat of Financial and Energy Complexes in the Twenty-First Century (2016); Fukusima and the Privatization of Risk (2013); Constructing Autism (2005); Governmentality, Biopower and Everyday Life (2008/2011); Governing Childhood (2010).